OutSystems/docs-odc/src/eap/building-apps/mobile/app-shield/intro.md

 ## Understanding the AppShield life cycle

 Before you install and use **AppShield**, it's important to understand the release cycle and how it improves security.
 For example, suppose you have a mobile banking application and your app data must always be secure, but your version of **AppShield** needs to be updated.
-OutSystems regularly updates **AppShield** and strongly recommends that you always install the latest version of **AppShield** in your environment.
-Then release a new build of your app to your users.
+OutSystems regularly updates **AppShield** and strongly recommends always installing the latest version of **AppShield** in your environment.
+Then, release a new version of your app to your users.

 To identify the **AppShield** plugin releases, OutSystems uses the following tags: